craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 ** Build the docker image locally and test your changes.
 We built it.
 Now we have to run it.
-Docker run ñpublish 8080:8080 ñdetach ñname bb bulletinboard:1.0 Must remove or rename running container craig
+Docker run ‚Äìpublish 8080:8080 ‚Äìdetach ‚Äìname bb bulletinboard:1.0 Must remove or rename running container craig
 First stop running craig
 Removed container craig.